vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-new-review.md

 * Maintainers -> Archive Admin tasks
 ```

+One of the primary responsibilities of the
+{ref}`Archive Admins <archive-administration>` is reviewing NEW packages.

-There are three main functions of a manual NEW process:
+There are three main functions of a manual NEW review process:

 * Managing the package namespace